ALPHACAM: P & T’s Solution For Complex 3D Shapes

 Darragh Walsh, Managing Director

-Specialising in the manufacture of high quality precision parts for the pharmaceutical, medical device, automotive, food, healthcare and printing sectors, P & T manage projects from their inception through to completion, ensuring customers’ components do the job they were designed for.
+Specializing in the manufacture of high quality precision parts for the pharmaceutical, medical device, automotive, food, healthcare and printing sectors, P & T manage projects from their inception through to completion, ensuring customers’ components do the job they were designed for.

 Continuous training and updating of skills, along with using the latest CAD/CAM software from ALPHACAM, are viewed as a priority for future growth and stability.
 “As well as offering a manufacturing sub-contract service, we also undertake design, development testing and measurement, along with general problem solving.”